 2006-2011 Honda Civic Hybrid Battery Replacement Pack

-Several options are available if you need to replace your 2006-2011 Honda Civic Hybrid battery.
-First, you can buy a refurbished battery pack built with cells from similar vehicles.
+If you need to replace your 2006-2011 Honda Civic Hybrid battery, buy a refurbished battery pack built with cells from similar vehicles.
 This battery is tested and balanced to ensure that it works correctly.
 It also comes with a 90-day or unlimited mileage warranty.

 Cost of a Honda Civic Hybrid battery replacement